 Now Accepting Host Applications for the 2018-2020 Period!

 Host applications will only be available electronically.
 We will be accepting initial applications for consideration through June 4, 2018.
 Applications will go through an approval process and will be notified by June 11th of approved participation.
-After June 9th, we may continue to accept applications on a rolling basis depending on need.
-The student matching process will begin later in the summer.
+After June 11th, we may continue to accept applications on a rolling basis depending on need.
+The student matching process will begin later in the summer of 2018.
 If you would like to apply to become a Host for the class of 2022, please e-mail Kyle Holbrook (email@example.com) and he will provide a link to our application system.